 Payment Card Industry’s Data Security Standards (PCI DSS) compliant

 In 2005, NIC completed a year-long initiative to meet and exceed the security requirements set out by the PCI DSS.
 To satisfy both Sarbanes Oxley (SOX) and the PCI DSS, NIC retained an independent security firm certified by the Payment Card Industry (PCI) to conduct routine network scans of all portal operations to monitor our compliance with both SOX and the PCI DSS.
-To date, HIC remains compliant with both SOX and the PCI DSS.
-To further bolster our SOX and PCI DSS compliance, we regularly conduct internal audits of all HIC staff and services for SOX and PCI DSS requirements and to identify any vulnerabilities or weaknesses requiring remediation each year.
+To date, NIC Hawaii remains compliant with both SOX and the PCI DSS.
+To further bolster our SOX and PCI DSS compliance, we regularly conduct internal audits of all NIC Hawaii staff and services for SOX and PCI DSS requirements and to identify any vulnerabilities or weaknesses requiring remediation each year.

 NIC Hawaii meets level 3 merchant PCI DSS compliance.
 NIC Hawaii’s security policy documents the procedures for the current portal contract and are well beyond the requirements for PCI DSS and SOX compliance showcasing NIC Hawaii’s commitment to the security of the Hawaii portal and its data.